Teichlab/tracer/README.md

 ##Setup##
 Once the prerequisites above are installed and working you're ready to tell TraCeR where to find them.

 TraCeR uses a configuration file to point it to the locations of files that it needs and a couple of other options.
 By default, this is `tracer.conf` in the same directory as the TraCeR executable.
 The `-c` option to the various tracer modules allows you to specify any other file to act as the configuration file.

 ###External tool locations###
 Edit `tracer.conf` (or a copy) so that the paths within the `[tool_locations]` section point to the executables for all of the required tools.

 		[tool_locations]
-		#paths to tools used by TraCeR for alignment, quanitation, etc
+		#paths to tools used by TraCeR for alignment, quantitation, etc
 		bowtie2_path = /path/to/bowtie2
 		igblast_path = /path/to/igblastn
 		kallisto_path = /path/to/kallisto